Master English 60 ECTS

 We will help you ensure that the project has sufficient academic weight.

-• control, regulation, or teaching in the food science and technology field
+• Regulation, inspection, or teaching within food science or technology

 Application